 Outside of work and school, Chris enjoys spending time with his family in Northern Indiana and is a devoted fan of the Indiana Pacers, Notre Dame Fighting Irish and the Dave Matthews Band.
 In fact, he has attended approximately 100 of their games and concerts combined.
 Additionally, Chris can be found on most Monday and Wednesday nights at the Chase Legacy Center in Indianapolis poorly impersonating his favorite basketball player, Paul George, on the hardwood and he once, for whatever reason, jumped out of a perfectly good plane from 15,000 feet.

-As a project manager, Grace Maze specializes in event planning and management drawing on her experience in working with a team to plan and execute world class events.
+As a project manager, Grace Maze specializes in event planning and management drawing on her experiences in working with a team to plan and execute world class events.